JoGorska/hackathon_team_4/README.md

 ![Screenshot of the canban board](/workspace/hackathon_team_4/static/media/readme/canban-board.pdf)

-Github issues were used to create the User stories and group them according to MoSCoW prioritization technique.
-Link to the project with live issues can be found [here](https://github.com/JoGorska/mileage-tracker/projects/1).
-The issues are currently in two categories - done or for the next release.
+Github issues were used to assist with creating user stories.
+The issues are currently in four categories - to do, in progress, on hold or done.

-The issues were than closed automaticaly when the pull request was linked to the issue.

 ## Existing Features
 ------